The Historic Railroad Trail Near Hoover Dam

 In the parking lot, there are more vault toilets and a vending machine with water.
 Across the parking lot are the stairs and ramps, which lead to the bridge walkway.

 Once you get out onto the bridge, you get a birds-eye view of Hoover Dam that is worth the extra time you took to go to the bridge.

 Walking out on the bridge is cool too, not only for the fantastic views but the excitement of being so high up and learning about the history of the Mike O’Callaghan–Pat Tillman Memorial Bridge.

 Another great thing about taking the Historic Railroad Trail is you don’t have to pay for parking at Hoover Dam, and you can avoid some stressful driving situations.
 It’s a win-win experience.

 Just past the Historic Railroad Trail parking lot is the Lake Mead National Recreation area.
 You can take a scenic drive along the lake and stop at some amazing picnic areas like Redstone and Rogers Spring, or camp for free at places like Government Point or Stewarts Point.
-You can even get to Valley of Fire State Park located near the North Entrance.